aeolus-wind/CarND-Advanced-Lane-Lines/writeup.md

 Applying the distortion removal to the pictures from the car was interesting.
 Notably, the areas on the outer edge of the view were shifted a great deal.
 This turned out to be important for a later step when I forgot to apply distoration removal as I calibrated a step and had to spend half a day redoing the work.

+#### The image below shows the undistortion applied to a road image.
 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms and gradients.
 Provide an example of a binary image result.